Research Methodology

 Ten Crête children were baptized between 1656 and 1671.
 Each register entry names the officiating priest, the godfather, and the godmother.
 Read individually, the entries record sacramental events.
 Read across fifteen years as a single corpus, they reveal a social network — who came to officiate, whose family stood as godparents, and how the household's social position changed.

 The result was the recognition that the Crête-Giffard relationship was quasi-familial rather than patron-client.
 Robert Giffard personally emergency-baptized the infant Françoise in 1660; his son Joseph and his granddaughter Françoise Juchereau stood as godparents.
 By 1666, the Grand Vicar of Bishop Laval was officiating, and the wife of the seigneur of Beauport was godmother to a child who took the seigneur's name.
-The 1666 fief sale of Dubuisson land from Joseph Giffard to Jean Crête, viewed alongside this baptism record, becomes the formalization of an existing close relationship rather than a transactional event between strangers.
+The 1666 acquisition of a parcel within the Dubuisson fief — transacted by Claude Guion and Catherine Collin of Île d'Orléans before Notary Paul Vachon, but ultimately rendering foi et hommage to the Giffard line as overseigneurs of the holding — viewed alongside this baptism record, becomes embedded in an existing close relationship with the seigneurial family rather than a transactional event between strangers.
+The Giffard family was not the vendor of the parcel, but the Crête household sat squarely within the Giffard seigneurie at every documentary level.

 The technique — reading a network across many register entries as if it were one document — transfers to any family with multiple baptisms in the same parish across several years.